Advice for students working with Matthias Wählisch

 Usually, I'm replying fast to emails.
 If I don't reply in time (whatever this means in detail), don't hesitate to send me a reminder.
 Unfortunately, my TODO-stack is much larger compared to previous years, when I was always replying in time.
-On the other hand, I expect that you reply quickly (less than two days).
+On the other hand, I expect that you reply quickly (less than two days, which is rather moderate).

 Please, feel free to ask questions.
 I will not be annoyed about so-called stupid questions, but I will get nervous when you ask questions that show lack of involvement.

 Please, be prepared.
 Let me know in decent detail what you did between our last and current meeting.
 I highly encourage you to take notes during our meetings.
 Based on my own experiences, I don't remember all the relevant details without notes.

 You will follow a very cumbersome journey to improve your career, which I truly support!
 However, this does not mean that you can completely offload your duties to me.

 I am a very enthusiastic and committed person.
 Sometimes this makes the impression that tasks I am pushing for relate to me.
 This is wrong.
 Implications of your career choice relate to you.

 I am happy to give you inspirations.
 But at the end, you need to outgrow.
 I work sufficiently hard in my life.
 Feel free to follow.
 But do not try to impress me with underperformance.
 At the end, it does not matter how long you worked on something -- or more importantly, it does not matter how much you emphasize your hard work.
 At the end, only a clear picture about problems and solutions matters.